Skip to main content

 For a physician earning $600,000 with plans to donate $50,000 per year, the DAF is transformative.
 In high-income years, contribute $100,000 to the DAF and take the deduction immediately.
 Then distribute $50,000 per year from the DAF to your favorite charities for the next two years.
 You're still giving the same amount, but you've concentrated the tax deduction into a single year, potentially triggering higher deductions and more favorable tax outcomes.

-This strategy is particularly powerful if you have appreciated securities.
+This strategy is particularly effective if you have appreciated securities.
 Contribute $100,000 in appreciated stock to the DAF.
 You avoid capital gains tax on the appreciation, deduct the full fair market value, and the DAF sells the stock tax-free and reinvests the proceeds.

 If you have any self-employment income - perhaps from medical directorships, consulting, or private practice work - you can establish a cash balance plan (a type of defined-benefit pension plan).
 These plans allow contributions far exceeding what 401(k)s permit.